-If your dog died suddenly, you’re probably still in shock – and it may be too soon to think about getting another dog – much less actually getting a dog.
+If your dog died suddenly, you may still feel shocked and confused.
+Here’s how to know if it’s too soon to think about getting another dog.

-Here’s what a reader recently asked – her dog suddenly died, and she’s struggling to decide if it’s too soon to adopt another dog.
+A reader recently shared that her dog suddenly died, and she’s struggling to decide if it’s too soon to adopt another dog.

 “I lost my 9 month old boxer puppy suddenly to a seizure, and I’ve been feeling really guilty about it,” said Ashley.
 “There was nothing I could do about it.
 My dog died in my arms this morning and I cant stop thinking about him.
 I really want another dog but I’m feeling really guilty about getting another dog as I loved my boxer with all my heart.
 I feel very guilty about loving another dog that isn’t him.
 At the same time I want a dog really badly after the wonderful times I’ve had with my boxer.
 Do you think I should get another dog?”